 With these changes, WUSF 89.7 will be able to bring you the information you’re looking for as unprecedented events are changing the lives of so many in our community due to the pandemic, politics and social justice protests.
 Every program has been carefully chosen with you in mind, as we bring you news and information to help you navigate your way through each and every day.

 I wanted to be sure you knew – first – of these important and exciting updates.
 For complete information on all the changes, FAQ’s, new schedule and on-demand listening options, please see below.

 I hope you listen and keep in touch.
 And I thank you for making everything we do here at WUSF possible.

 Your Program Director

-Check out these exclusive interviews with WUSF Program Director, Sheila Rue, speaking with the Host of Here & Now, Jeremy Hobson, and Host of 1A, Jenn White.
+Check out this exclusive interview with WUSF Program Director, Sheila Rue, speaking with Host of 1A, Jenn White.

 These changes are in response to trends in audience listening and the current news cycle: the pandemic, the politics, and the social justice protests that are changing the lives of so many in our community.
 The new programs will better serve you throughout each day with breaking news, timely newsmaker discussions, more diverse content, and moments of respite and reflection.

 MONDAY-FRIDAY: The new Monday-to-Friday program lineup brings you 11 hours of live news programming throughout the day, while continuing the thoughtful analysis and compelling stories you have come to expect from WUSF.
 This includes adding one new program and shifting around a few of our existing shows.